ccsalespro/meta_enum/README.md

 # MetaEnum

 MetaEnum is a library for handling enum types in Ruby.
-It makes it easy to convert between external numbers and internal names.
+It makes it easy to convert between external values and internal names.

 ## Installation